 - 1. A conversion of existing commercial and/or industrial and/or residential space to office space is planned. - 2.
-Renovations to a building on the Town's Inventory of Architectural and Historical Significance. - 3.
+Renovations related to the adaptive re-use of a building on the City's Inventory of Cultural Heritage Resources for any non-residential use. - 3.
 Notwithstanding provision (1) above, general tenant fit-up and systems upgrades associated with existing uses shall not be supported under this program.
-Improvements related to accessibility, in accordance with the Accessibility for Ontarians with Disabilities Act, within existing and/ or new office space may be supported by this program. - 4.
-Notwithstanding the General Eligibility Criteria set out in Section 4.2 of this CIP, the subject property must be located in the following CIPA: - a.
-Downtown Local Centre; - b.
-Newkirk Business Park; and/or - c.
-Beaver Creek Business Park. - 5.
-Two quotes are prepared by qualified professionals demonstrating the valuation of the works and identifying eligible costs.
+Improvements related to accessibility, in accordance with the Accessibility for Ontarians with Disabilities Act, within existing and/or new office space may be supported by this program. - 4.
+Notwithstanding the General Eligibility Criteria set out in Section 4.2 of this CIP, the subject property must be located in the following CIPA:

+- a.
+Village Local Centre;

+- b.
+Oak Ridges Local Centre;

+- c.
+Newkirk Business Park; and/or

+- d.
+Beaver Creek Business Park.

+- 5. Two quotes are prepared by qualified professionals demonstrating the valuation of the works and identifying eligible costs.